redwoodjs/redwoodjs-com-archive/docs/services.md

 }
 ```

-So `createPost` and `deletePost` both require that you be logged in, and additionally `createPost` will also verify the input.
+So `createPost` and `deletePost` both require that you be logged in, and `createPost` will also verify the input.
 Note the arguments sent to the `verifyPost()` function:

 * `name` is the name of the service function that's being called, `"createPost"` in this case
 * The second argument is whatever was sent to the service call itself when it was called as a resolver by GraphQL (in this case an object containing the `input` from the mutation `variables`).